-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$1.00 per share TTC New York Stock Exchange
+Title of each class

+Common Stock, par value \$1.00 per share
-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗌

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-\times

-Non-accelerated filer \Box

-iler  Smaller reporting company 🗆

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Common Stock, par value \$1.00 per share 110 New 101k Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issue er, as defined in Rule 405 of the S ecurities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports p oursuant to Section 13 or Section 1 5(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports 12 months (or for such shorter period that the registrant was required No \Box 1 Indicate by check mark whether the registrant has submitted electron 232.405 of this chapter) during the preceding 12 months (or for such s 3 3 Indicate by check mark whether the registrant is a large accelerated company.
+See the definitions of "large accelerated filer," "accelerated Act.
+1 0 1 37 0 0 0 Large accelerated 1 .
+15 Emerging growth financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.